If you are moving away from home to attend university, you may choose to live on campus in residence or in off-campus housing.

 Some universities also offer graduate residences for upper-year students and housing for families.

-You can live in shared (double, triple, etc.) rooms with roommates or in a single room by yourself.
+You may live in shared (double, triple, etc.) rooms with roommates or in a single room by yourself.
 Each floor normally has shared washrooms and a lounge space.
-Some floors may be specially designed for students in particular programs (such as science or music) or similar interests (such as diversity or social justice).
+Some floors may be specially designed for students in particular programs (such as science or music) or with similar interests (such as diversity or social justice).

-You might live with roommates in a shared or single suite-style residence.
+You may live with roommates in a shared or single suite-style residence.
 These residences may have semi-private washrooms or shared washrooms.
 They usually include shared kitchens and may also have specially designated floors for students in particular programs (such as science, engineering or music).

-You might be bringing your family with you if you’re moving to attend university, and some schools offer family-style housing.
+You may be bringing your family with you if you’re moving to attend university, and some schools offer family-style housing.
 These can be on-campus apartments or townhouse-style residences.
 If you are interested in this style, contact the housing office at your university.

 While you may choose to live in residence for your first year, you can also commute or live off campus.
 Many universities have an off-campus housing website that provides resources and tools to help you with your search.

 At many on-campus residences, you can enjoy on-campus dining options that may include both dining halls and brand name food vendors.

 At some universities, your meal plan is paid as part of your residence fees.
 Some meal plans are all-you-can-eat, while others work on a pay-per-meal system.
 Meal plans vary between universities.

 Many universities offer transit passes to their students.
 These passes are usually purchased at a discount or are included in your student fees.